 Artificial intelligence (AI) has a growing number of applications in various fields, and military branches don’t want to miss out on the opportunities it brings.
-Here are six benefits of artificial intelligence in the military that are changing the world of defense and national security.
+The military has already used machine learning for weapons systems, logistics, targeting and battle simulations.
+Here are six further benefits of artificial intelligence in the military that are changing the world of defense and national security.

 1. Better Threat Identification